commerce-docs/PlayPI/README.md

-# Commerce API Explorer
+# Commerce Products API Explorer

-With just three GraphQL queries, this simple React app highlights only a small part of Adobe's extensive Commerce API.
-The three queries focus on fetching product data to drive a simple products page that might exist in a larger storefront.
+With just three products-based GraphQL queries, this simple React app highlights only a part of Adobe's extensive Commerce API.
+The three queries in the app focus on fetching product data to drive a simple products page that might exist in a larger storefront.
 The app fetches all its content from our example Venia store: [venia.magento.com](https://venia.magento.com).

-Make no mistake, this project is not a beacon of best practices.
-And it's not intended to be.
-[Other teams at Adobe are working on that](#the-future-of-adobe-commerce-frontend-components).
+This example app is not meant to be a beacon of frontend best practices.
+[Other teams at Adobe are actively working on that](#the-future-of-adobe-commerce-frontend-components).

-The intent of this project is to show you some of the data — product data — you can retrieve from our Commerce API.

-The project features some **GraphQL queries** and how you can use the returned data in a storefront.
-Best practices and specifics for building components that use the data are beyond the scope of this project.
-Again, we have several teams working on that.
+This app is only meant to demonstrate how you can retrieve data from the Commerce GraphQL API — in this case, product data — and display it in a simple React frontend.
+Other frontend frameworks can also be used.

 ## Project structure